 According to the American Academy of Pediatrics, you should never initiate treatment unless there is a clear diagnosis of head lice.

-First-line pharmacologic treatment of head lice is permethrin 1% lotion or shampoo.
+Topical pediculicides, such as permethrin 1% lotion, are first-line treatments for head lice.
 Multiple novel treatments have shown limited evidence of effectiveness superior to permethrin.
 Extensive environmental decontamination is not necessary after head lice are diagnosed.9 Focus on ridding the head lice infestation from the affected individual and regularly checking close contacts.